luispedro/jug/docs/source/tutorial.rst

     Nr_clusters(bics)

-You can see that this code is almost identical to our original sequential code, except for the declarations at the top and the fact that *Nr_clusters* is now a function (actually a TaskGenerator, look at the use of a declarator).
+You can see that this code is almost identical to our original sequential code, except for the decorators at the top and the fact that *Nr_clusters* is now a function (actually a TaskGenerator, look at the use of a decorators).

 This file is called the jugfile (you should name it *jugfile.py* on the filesystem) and specifies your problem.